Learning objectives

 Setup

-data: a directory containing.txtfiles that represent different initial systems that we will simulate.output: an initially empty directory that will contain images and .mp4 videos that we draw.datatypes.py: a file that contains type declarations.gravity.py: a file that will contain functions that we will write in this code along for implementing our physics engine.custom_io.py: a file that contains code for reading in a system of heavenly bodies from file.drawing.py: a file that contains code for drawing a system to file and creating animations over multiple time steps.main.py: a file that containsdef main(), where we will call functions to read in systems, run our gravity simulation, and draw the results.
+data: a directory containing.txtfiles that represent different initial systems that we will simulate.output: an initially empty directory that will contain images and .mp4 videos that we draw.datatypes.py: a file where we will define our dataclass declarations.gravity.py: a file where we will implement our physics engine.
+This is the main focus of this code along.custom_io.py: a provided file that contains code for reading in a system of heavenly bodies from file.drawing.py: a provided file that contains code for drawing a system to an image and creating animations over multiple time steps.animate.py: a provided file that converts a list ofpygame.Surfaceobjects into an MP4 video.main.py: a file that will containdef main(), where we will call functions to read in systems, run our gravity simulation, and draw the results.

 def main():